Montenegrin Orthodox Church

 The Montenegrin Orthodox Church has been recognized as a religious organization by the Government of Montenegro since 2001.
-According to a 2020 poll conducted by CEDEM, approximately 10 percent of Montenegro's Eastern Orthodox Christians have opted for the Montenegrin Orthodox Church, while approximately 90 percent have opted for or stayed with the Serbian Orthodox Church in the canonical or widely-known Eastern Orthodox Church.
+According to a 2020 poll conducted by CEDEM, approximately 10 percent of Montenegro's Eastern Orthodox Christians have opted for membership in the Montenegrin Orthodox Church, while approximately 90 percent have opted for or stayed with the Serbian Orthodox Church, in the canonical or widely-known Eastern Orthodox Church.
 Notably, the creation of the MOC has been opposed by the Ecumenical Patriarchate of Constantinople.
-Patriarch Bartholomew has stated that "we will never give autocephaly to the so-called 'Montenegrin Orthodox Church'" and that its leader Dedeić was suspended by Constantinople for adultery and embezzlement.
+Patriarch Bartholomew I has stated that "we will never give autocephaly to the so-called 'Montenegrin Orthodox Church'" and that its then-leader Dedeić was suspended by Constantinople for adultery and embezzlement.

 History

+According to the Montenegrin Orthodox Church itself, the idea of an autocephalous, independent Orthodox church in Montenegro dates back to 1603, with claimed recognition from the Russian Orthodox Church and Ecumenical Patriarch of Constantinople in 1766.
+Some historians, such as Živko Andrijašević support this claim of a Montenegrin Orthodox Church having existed for hundreds of years before being forcibly absorbed by the Serbian Orthodox Church in 1920.
+However, this claim is contested by the Serbian Orthodox Church.